The Dual Space \(\mathcal{X}^*\)

 \(\langle x, \alpha y \rangle = \overline{\alpha}\langle x, y \rangle\).

-This subtlety is precisely why physicists use Dirac's Bra-Ket notation (see below):
+This subtlety is precisely why physicists use Dirac's Bra-Ket notation (see below).

-the "Bra" \(\langle\phi|\) carries the conjugation automatically, preventing sign errors in quantum mechanical
+The "Bra" \(\langle\phi|\) carries the conjugation automatically and so prevents sign errors

 Musical Isomorphisms: The \(\sharp\) and \(\flat\) Dictionary